just1and0/React-Native-Paystack-WebView/README.md

 This project is licensed under MIT license.

 ## Disclamier
-Do not put your seceret key in production, only use the callback! as it is not safe.
+Do not put your seceret key in production applications, as it is not safe.
 I won't be held accountable for any lost, hack or security breach.

 ## Related Projects